About the Program

 Artist Preview Night

-Artist Preview Night gives educators the opportunity to meet the teaching artists on our ruster, and discuss possible collaborations for programming.
+The biennial Artist Preview Night gives educators the opportunity to meet the teaching artists on our roster, and discuss possible collaborations for programming.
 It is a tradeshow-style event, with mini-performances held throughout the evening.
-This year's Artist Preview Night will take place on Thursday, September 12, 2013 from 4-7p.m. at the Arts IMPACT Middle School (680 Jack Gibbs Blvd.
-43215).
-The evening's performance lineup is available here.
+The 2013 performance lineup is available here.

 Artists-in-Schools is financially assisted by the Franklin County Board of Commissioners, the Greater Columbus Arts Council, and the Puffin Foundation.